Duo Trust Monitor is a threat detection feature focused on surfacing valuable and actionable security events to Duo administrators.

 Application: The name of the Duo-protected application accessed.

-More Details: Click this link to view additional context for the event.
-The pop-up window supplies more detailed information regarding the access attempt and a timeline of access events surrounding the anomalistic one.
+More Details: Click this link to view more detailed information and additional context regarding the access attempt and a timeline of access events surrounding the anomalistic one.

-Process the new anomalous events by choosing a response, clicking either Triage or Mark as Uninteresting from the security events dashboard or from the details of an individual event.
+Process the new anomalous events by choosing a response, clicking either Mark as Suspicious or Dismiss Event from the security events dashboard or from the details of an individual event.
+When you process an event you'll be able to provide optional feedback as to why the event was suspicious or uninteresting, which will help the Duo Trust Monitor data science team improve the model going forward.

-Click Triage to process Security Events.
-This opens the "Triage Anomalous Event" form.
-The optional feedback you provide here helps Duo Trust Monitor improve its model over time.
-There is also an area where you can leave comments regarding the event, especially in cases where you or another Duo administrator connected with the user regarding the access attempt.
+Click Mark as Suspicious to process Security Events.
+Marking an event as suspicious helps Duo Trust Monitor data science improve model precision by adapting its understanding of what constitutes normal behavior for a user.
+You can provide optional feedback about why the event was suspicious, or leave comments regarding the event, especially useful in cases where you or another Duo administrator connected with the user regarding the access attempt.

 When finished entering your feedback and comments, click Send to Processed to move the event into the "Processed" tab on the Security Events dashboard.
 Processed event details and comments can be reviewed here in the future.